FIFA World Cup 2026 Fan Zones — What to Expect at Every Host City

 Dallas

-Dallas is hosting 9 matches — the most of any host city.
-AT&T Stadium's plaza and surrounding Arlington areas will have significant pre-match fan activation.
-A separate fan festival in downtown Dallas is expected.
-With the volume of matches, the fan atmosphere in Dallas will be one of the most sustained of any host city.
+Dallas is hosting 9 matches — more than any other city.
+AT&T Stadium's plaza and surrounding Arlington areas will have significant pre-match fan activation on every match day.
+A separate downtown Dallas fan festival is expected, though the official location has not been confirmed.
+With the volume of matches running from June 14 through the Semifinal on July 14, fan zone programming here will be the most sustained of any host city.

 San Francisco Bay Area